sainathkistapur/spring-ai-openai/openai.chat.converters.map/README.md

-# spring-ai-openai - Structured Output Converter
+# spring-ai-openai - Structured Output Converter - Map Output Converter

 Application to demonstrate the Spring AI integration with OpenAI and perform a simple prompt operation that converts the response to a simple Map using `MapOutputConverter`.